Oxymorphone extended-release tabletsPronunciation

 Long-term use of oxymorphone extended-release tablets during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

-Oxymorphone extended-release tablets is used for:
+Oxymorphone extended-release tablets are used for:

 Managing severe pain.
-Oxymorphone extended-release tablets is only for use when continuous (around-the-clock) treatment is needed for a long time.
+Oxymorphone extended-release tablets are only for use when continuous (around-the-clock) treatment is needed for a long time.
 It is also only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.

 Do NOT use oxymorphone extended-release tablets if:

 - you are allergic to any ingredient in oxymorphone extended-release tablets or any other codeine- or morphine-related medicine (eg, oxycodone)